-The Harbour Authority generated a loss of £3.645M from its various harbour operations for the year.
-After allowing for amounts required by statute and non-statutory proper accounting practice, the underlying trading position was a loss of £0.762M.

-In addition to this, the Harbour Authority Account generated a surplus on investment activities of £9.583M for the year, after netting off grants and other investment expenditure.
+The Harbour Authority generated a loss of £1.256M from its various harbour operations for the year, including the Scapa Flow Oil Port and Miscellaneous Piers and Harbours Account.
+In addition to this, investment activities through the Strategic Reserve Fund generated a surplus of £24.901M for the year, after netting off grants and other investment expenditure.